-- path (str, file-object) The path to the file or the data stream. - dtype (dtype, None, optional) The data type to cast the image data as.
-If None, will use whatever raw image format is. - dpi (int, float) The dots-per-inch of the image, defined at isocenter.
+[str, file-object] The path to the file or the data stream.

+[dtype, None, optional] The data type to cast the image data as.
+If None, will use whatever raw image format is.

 Note: If a DPI tag is found in the image, that value will override the parameter, otherwise this one will be used.